 one such calculator.

 When and how to take action using this information will depend on an organization’s circumstances.
 In some cases, employers in highly competitive industries like technology may find themselves with few options if they want to be able to attract and retain highly skilled workers with a rich benefit program.
 “Those industries are looking at this much more closely because the excise tax could have a more dramatic impact on those plans,” said Nimmer.
 Such companies may simply have to pay the tax to remain competitive, unless they find new ways to enhance their total rewards offering.

 Tracking the Cost Trend

 No matter what benefits are ultimately included in the tax calculation, how quickly an employer could reach the tax thresholds will largely depend on that employer’s benefit costs trend.
-The more health benefit costs increase each year, the faster and more likely it is that the employer could reach the tax thresholds in 2018 or in subsequent years.
+The more health benefit costs increase each year, the faster and more likely it is that the employer could reach the tax thresholds in subsequent years.

 “Much of this depends upon size,” said Mark Bagnall, president of Bagnall Co. in Phoenix.
 “The larger the employer, the easier it is to track and project.”
 He suggested that employers use their current cost trend rate to project when and if their health plans will be subject to the excise tax.
 “It is a good idea to use benchmarking to consider future plan design changes that can mediate any trend increases,” he said.

 Use your plan’s current cost trend rate to project when and if it will be subject to the excise tax.

 In the current climate, health care cost trend rates themselves can be wild cards, with many employers seeing historically low cost increases.
 Since it is difficult for an employer to project whether those lows will continue for the next three years, it makes sense to project future excise tax exposure using a few trend rate scenarios.
 This will give employers a sense of when the trend rate becomes high enough to increase the risk of hitting the tax threshold.